 Hook the starter cord in the notch in the pulley and turn the starter pulley about 2 turns clockwise.

 Note!
-Check that the pulley can be turned at least a further 1/2 turn when the starter cord is pulled all the way out.
+Check that the pulley can be turned an additional 1/2 turn when the starter cord is pulled all the way out.

 Changing a broken recoil spring